Igglybuff/awesome-piracy/readme.md

 - [curl](https://en.wikipedia.org/wiki/CURL) `curl` is a command-line tool for downloading data using a variety of protocols.
 Easily installable on most operating systems.
 - [FlixGrab](https://www.flixgrab.com/) FlixGrab+ is a unique application for downloading entire NetFlix serials, TV shows, documentaries, movies.
 - [Mega.nz IDM Downloader](https://web.archive.org/web/20200629125743/https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) Unlimited downloading from Mega.nz with IDM.
+- [Leonflix](https://leonflixapp.com/) :star2: You can watch thousands of movies and tv shows for free on LeonFlix.
+It’s effortless to find your favorite tv show or movie and watch it for free.

 ### Custom Google Search Engines
 - These all do the same thing: